DataDog/documentation/content/en/logs/processing/processors.md

 There are two ways to improve correlation between application traces and logs:

-1. Follow the documentation on [how to inject a trace id in the application logs][11] and by default log integrations take care of all the rest of the setup.
+1. Follow the documentation on [how to inject a Trace ID in the application logs][11] and by default log integrations take care of all the rest of the setup.

 2. Use the Trace remapper processor to define a log attribute as its associated trace ID.